 In addition to all the fun you can have with your kids at the Frog Pond, Boston Common will also be hosting a summer series of classic Shakespeare plays.

-Much Ado About Nothing, one of Shakespear's most popular plays, will be performed.
+Macbeth, one of Shakespeare's most popular plays, will be performed.

 Shakespeare on the Common doesn’t cost a thing and there are no tickets sold, so all you need to do is show up and get a good spot!
-Chairs though can be rented for $10 and audience members are allowed to bring along food items.
+Chairs though can be rented for $10, although you can bring your own chair or blanket along.
+You can also bring "modest" food items.

 TIP: If you’re looking for something to do before the show, don’t forget that our Freedom Trail Tour runs through Boston Common.